-Contact Salesforce support at least a week before you need the background encryption completed.
-The time to complete the process varies significantly based on the volume of data involved.
+Contact Salesforce support 2-3 business days before you need the background encryption completed.
+The time to complete the process varies based on the volume of data.
 It could take several days.

 Specify the objects and fields

 Provide the list of objects and field names you want encrypted or re-encrypted.